Frequently Asked Questions

 Credit-bearing: SHS work is graded by Swarthmore faculty and appears on a student's transcript.
 It may carry a letter grade or a CR/NC.
 It is the prerogative of each department whether it requires SHS or not.
-SHS work is sent to outside Honors examiners as a component of the student's work where relevant to a particular preparation, as decided by the department.
-An examiner will read only the SHS portfolio materials pertaining to the particular preparation which he/she is examining.
+SHS work is sent to outside honors examiners as a component of the student's work where relevant to a particular preparation, as decided by the department.
+An examiner will read only the SHS portfolio materials pertaining to the particular preparation being examined.
 The SHS work may be included in the written exam of a relevant preparation and must be included in the oral exam of a relevant preparation.

-Grading Sheets: Periwinkle-colored grading sheets for the above preparations are included within the appropriate caucus packets on Saturday of Orals Weekend.
+Grading Sheets: Periwinkle-colored grading sheets for the above preparations are included within the appropriate caucus packets on Saturday of orals weekend.
 The examiner is asked during that caucus to award the letter grade and corresponding honorific grade according to a system previously approved by the faculty and explained on the periwinkle grading sheet.
-The sheets are submitted to the caucus leader, then to the Registrar's Office, with the rest of the caucus' Honors marks on the Honors "ballot."
+The sheets are submitted to the caucus leader, then to the Registrar's Office, with the rest of the caucus's honors marks on the honors "ballot."

-What is the procedure when a) a student does not receive Honors on any one preparation or b) does not receive Honors overall?
+What is the procedure when a student does not receive Honors on any one preparation or does not receive Honors overall?